evmcnb/quartz/content/Full/Psychiatric History Taking.md

 - **Emotional** traits: would they describe themselves as happy or sad?
 Do they experience mood swings?
 How do they manage anger?
 - **Cognitive** traits: how is their self-esteem?
 Are they a confident person?
 Do they see themselves as an optimist or pessimist?
 Are they naturally suspicious of others?
 How do they cope with decision-making?
 - **Behavioural** traits: would they describe themselves as an introvert or extrovert?
 Would they say they are impulsive?
 Do they enjoy socialising?
 ## Social history

 - Living circumstances - who they live with, children at home, homeless
+- Job - stresses, enjoying
 - Can they carry out activities of daily living?
 - Smoking and **alcohol** - frequency, type and volume

+### Substance Use

+- What?
+Drugs/alcohol/gambling/smoking
+- How much?
+- How do they fund it?
+- Psych-social impact
+- What do they think about oi

+## Risk assessment

+- Thoughts of self-harm
+- Feels like can talk to people around them
+- Thoughts of harming other people
+- Able to carry out normal activities

 ## Insight